An Elliott intertwining approach to classifying actions of C$^*$-tensor categories: One sided intertwining arguments

 \section{One sided intertwining arguments}

 We start this section by showing a tensor category equivariant adaptation of the classical one-sided intertwining argument (see \cite[Proposition 2.3.5]{rordambook}).
 A group equivariant version of this result can be found in \cite[Proposition 4.3]{cocyclecategszabo}.
 We end this section by proving an asymptotic Elliott two-sided intertwining (see Theorem \ref{thm: AsymptIntertIdentity}).
+First note that as $\Ad(v)$ is an isometric $^*$-homomorphism for any unitary $v\in \U(\M(A))$, injectivity of a cocycle morphism, which coincides with the injectivity of it's underlying $^*$-homomorphism, is preserved under both approximate and asymptotic unitary equivalence.